 Every decision you make and goal you have should start with a Why.
 Why is it so important to you?
-This helps keep you on track when things get hard.
+This helps keep you on track when things get hard… And they WILL get hard.
 If you remember your why, every single decision you make will be a lot easier.

 Our why is simple: to not rely on others for things we can do ourselves.
-When it comes to the blog our why with the blog is equally as simple: To help beginning homesteaders with setting up their homestead and avoid the pitfalls of doing things “wrong”.
+When it comes to the blog our why is equally as simple: To help beginning homesteaders with setting up their homestead and avoid the pitfalls of doing things “wrong”.

 I have said for many years, if I just had 5 years and 5 acres, I could get us about 75% self reliant in terms of produce and meat.
 I could get our infrastructure set up to a point were trees, bushes, and other perennials require minimal effort with major results.

 While we have had some major set backs, we have made a good sized dent in our infrastructure and are working towards doing more.
 I have to remind myself daily that our neighbors homestead has had over 100 years of work done to it.
-Ours only had one.
+Ours only has a couple.
 They may have what we are moving towards, but we are starting from scratch.
 We’ll get there, though, and so will you.